apache/echarts-handbook/contents/en/how-to/cross-platform/server.md

 In general, the server-side SVG rendering solution should be preferred, or if SVG is not applicable, the Canvas rendering solution can be considered.

 Server-side rendering also has some limitations, especially some operations related to interaction cannot be supported.
-Therefore, if you have interaction requirements, you can refer to "Server-Side Rendering + Client-Side Secondary Rendering" below.
+Therefore, if you have interaction requirements, you can refer to "Server-Side Rendering with Hydration" below.

 ## Server-Side SVG Rendering